spanner888/CamScripts/README.md

 - CSV Tool import
 - Scripted tool bit creation
 - Creates start to finish FreeCAD CAM process
-- Demo of FreeCAD WIP Machinability materials properties and sample Speeds and Feeds calculations.
+- Demo of FreeCAD WIP Machinability materials properties and sample Speeds and Feeds calculations
 - Extended machinability with Fz in equation form

 ## License

-JobUtils Copyright (c) 2023 Russell Johnson (russ4262) <russ4262@gmail.com>, see [JobUtils](./freecad/cam_scripts/JobUtils)
+JobUtils Copyright (c) 2023 Russell Johnson (russ4262) <russ4262@gmail.com>, see [JobUtils](JobUtils.py)

-All other files in CamScripts are Copyright 2024 Spanner888 and licensed under GNU GPL (v2+) license, see [LICENSE](LICENSE).
+All other files in CamScripts are Copyright 2024 Spanner888 and is licensed under GNU GPL (v2+) license, see [LICENSE](LICENSE).